Woolverine94/biniou/README.md

   * 🆕 **2024-03-21** : 🔥 ***New IP-Adapter : ip-composition-adapter*** 🔥 : Adding [ostris/ip-composition-adapter](https://huggingface.co/ostris/ip-composition-adapter) to IP-Adapter module.
 You can select it by using the IP-Adapter type switch.
 It is a very nice alternative to controlnet, as it reproduce in the output image the composition of the IP-Adapter image, but in a smoother way.
 SDXL is implemented, but doesn't seems to be operational yet.

   * 🆕 **2024-03-18** : 🔥 ***New models for Chatbot module*** 🔥 : Adding models [NousResearch/Hermes-2-Pro-Mistral-7B-GGUF](https://huggingface.co/NousResearch/Hermes-2-Pro-Mistral-7B-GGUF) and [dranger003/MambaHermes-3B-GGUF](https://huggingface.co/dranger003/MambaHermes-3B-GGUF) to Chatbot module.

-  * 🆕 **2024-03-17** : 🔥 ***SDXL-lightning support*** 🔥 : Adding the 4 steps SDXL-lightning LoRA to all supported modules.
-Selecting this LoRA model for generation will reduce of 60% the time required to create an SDXL image.
-Also improving management of LoRA models in the UI, with smarter trigger words handling.

-  * 🆕 **2024-03-14** : 🔥 ***Adding Photomaker to Photobooth module*** 🔥 : Renaming **IP-Adapter FaceID** module to **Photobooth**, as it now can handle [Photomaker](https://huggingface.co/TencentARC/PhotoMaker) too, which also allow use of SDXL models for generation.

 [List of archived updates](https://github.com/Woolverine94/biniou/wiki/Updates-archive)